CURRENT CSTL MEMBERS

 In 2001, Ms. Rabb was named to her current position as vice president and general counsel to The Rockefeller University.

-Richard L. Revesz is Dean and Lawrence King Professor of Law at New York University School of Law.
+Richard L. Revesz is Lawrence King Professor of Law, Dean Emeritus, and Director, Institute for Policy Integrity at New York University School of Law.
 He is a leading scholar in several areas of environmental law and policy, including the allocation of authority between the federal government and the states, the use of cost-benefit analysis, and the design of liability rules.
 In 2008, he published Retaking Rationality: How Cost-Benefit Analysis Can Better Protect the Environment and Our Health.
 Dean Revesz is also the faculty director of NYU’s Institute for Policy Integrity, a non-partisan think-tank that advocates for an unbiased approach to cost-benefit analysis.
 He is a member of the Administrative Conference of the U.S., has served on the National Research Council (NRC)'s Committee on Health, Environmental, and Other External Costs and Benefits of Energy Production and Consumption, and on the Science Advisory Board of the U.S. Environmental Protection Agency.
 He is a Trustee of the American Museum of Natural History, a Fellow of the American Academy of Arts and Sciences, and a member of the Council on Foreign Relations and of the American Law Institute.

 David S. Tatel, B.A., University of Michigan (1963); J.D., University of Chicago Law School (1966), is a judge on the United States Court of Appeals for the District of Columbia Circuit.
 Before this appointment by President Clinton in 1994, Tatel was for fifteen years partner and head of the education group at Hogan & Hartson in Washington, D.C.
 From 1977 to 1979 he was director of the Office for Civil Rights in the U.S. Department of Health, Education and Welfare under President Carter.
 Judge Tatel was a member of the Board of Directors for the Spencer Foundation, which he chaired from 1990 to 1997, and he is currently a member of the Board of Directors for the Carnegie Foundation for the Advancement of Teaching, which he chaired from 2006 to 2009.